Home

 Companion Planting

-• Positive affects: beet, cabbage, carrot, lettuce, potato, tomato
+• Positive effects: beet, cabbage, carrot, lettuce, potato, tomato

 Watering - During early stages require an abundance of water.